-Time centering of the staggered-grid and centered-grid constrained transport equations encounter a similar circumstance as with the kinetic equation.
-In the staggered-grid constrained transport configuration employed by Hawley and Stone (1995), the electric fields are spatially interpolated from the nearest 8 velocity and magnetic field vectors, and they are also time-interpolated to the next half step with an Alfvén wave Method of Characteristics scheme (Hawley and Stone 1995).
+Time centering of the staggered-grid and centered-grid constrained-transport equations encounters a circumstance similar to that with the kinetic equation.
+In the staggered-grid constrained-transport configuration employed by Hawley & Stone (1995), the electric fields are spatially interpolated from the nearest eight velocity and magnetic field vectors, and they are also time interpolated to the next half-step with an Alfvén wave method-of-characteristics scheme (Hawley & Stone 1995).
 The implicit diffusivity inherent in these interpolations stabilizes the magnetic field evolution, even in the absence of explicit diffusivity.
-For Runge-Kutta timestepping on a centered grid, there are no spatial interpolations in constructing the electric field, and no accompanying intrinsic diffusivity.
+For Runge-Kutta time stepping on a centered grid, there are no spatial interpolations in constructing the electric field, and no accompanying intrinsic diffusivity.
 Some form of diffusivity is then generally required to maintain stability.